Gonadotropin-releasing hormone receptor: Clinical implications

 Defects in the GnRHR are a cause of hypogonadotropic hypogonadism (HH).

 Normal puberty begins between ages 8 and 14 in girls and between 9 and 14 in boys.
-Puberty, however, for some children can come much sooner or much later or in many cases never occurs and thereby contributes to the estimated 35-70 million infertile couples worldwide.
+Puberty, however, for some children can come much sooner (precocious puberty) or much later (delayed puberty).
+In some cases puberty never occurs and thereby contributes to the estimated 35-70 million infertile couples worldwide.
 Among children, the abnormally early or late onset of puberty exerts intense emotional and social stress that too often goes untreated.

 The timely onset of puberty is regulated by many factors and one factor that is often referred to as the master regulator of puberty and reproduction is GnRH.
 This peptide hormone is produced in the hypothalamus but gets secreted and acts upon GnRHRs in the anterior pituitary to exert its effects on reproductive maturation.

 Understanding how GnRHR functions has been key to developing clinical strategies to treat reproductive-related disorders.